Lychee (Litchi) During Pregnancy – Benefits, Risks & Precautions

 - Litchi Smoothies: Blend fresh litchis with yogurt or milk and a handful of spinach or other fruits to create a delicious and nutrient-packed smoothie.

-- Litchi Salad: Add litchi segments to your favorite fruit salad for a burst of sweetness and flavor.
+- Litchi Salad: Add litchi segments to your favourite fruit salad for a burst of sweetness and flavour.

 - Litchi Desserts: Use litchis as a topping for yogurt, ice cream, or pudding, or incorporate them into homemade fruit popsicles for a refreshing treat.

-- Litchi Salsa: Create a salsa using diced litchis, tomatoes, onions, cilantro, and lime juice to serve as a flavorful accompaniment to grilled chicken or fish.
+- Litchi Salsa: Create a salsa using diced litchis, tomatoes, onions, cilantro, and lime juice to serve as a flavourful accompaniment to grilled chicken or fish.

 - Litchi Sorbet: Make a refreshing sorbet by blending frozen litchi pulp with a splash of lemon juice and a sweetener of your choice, such as honey or maple syrup.